Day-by-day eating plans for Edinburgh. weekend classics, family routes, vegan plans, on-a-budget editions.

 - Morning

-- Stockbridge Market on Saunders Street from 10:00.
+- Edinburgh Farmers Market on Castle Terrace from 09:00 (Saturdays only).
 Browse the food stalls for smoked salmon rolls and Scottish cheese.
 Walk down the Water of Leith path from Dean Village to reach it.

 - Afternoon